 This is the central idea of Jesus’ teaching.
 Love God first, and love your neighbor as yourself.
 All the law and the prophets hang on these two primary rules for life (Matthew 22:40).
 In order to love our neighbors, we have to spend time with them, get to know them, live in close proximity to them.

 This brings us to another place where we can stumble into sin.
 Loving our neighbor isn’t always difficult; sometimes it’s loving ourselves that catches us up short.
-We don’t want to be labeled as narcissists.
+We don’t want to be labeled as proud or self-centered.
 We don’t want to be accused of thinking too highly of ourselves.

 In his letter to the church at Rome, the Apostle Paul writes, “For by the grace given to me I say to everyone among you not to think of yourself more highly than you ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned” (Romans 12:3).